Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Discussion and Conclusion

-However, this study has several limitations.
-First, as an overall comparative study, DDPET-3D has not been optimized to a particular body region or patient population.
-Due to the high variance of tracer uptake in whole-body PET studies, training the network separately for different body regions will help improve the denoising performance.
-Second, in the cross-center generalizability experiment, DDPET-3D has not been optimized to the specific hospital.
-In collaboration with a hospital, the proposed DDPET-3D can be further optimized with more in-house patient data.
-Third, we were not able to obtain a comprehensive clinical conclusion due to the lack of clinical gold standard in terms of biopsy or clinical outcome.
-In the future, further collaboration with different medical centers would be necessary to evaluate the clinical performance.
-We may also quantitatively measure lesion detectability using artificially inserted lesions.
-Lastly, in this study, DDPET-3D was only evaluated on $^{18}\text{F-FDG}$.
+However, this study has several limitations. \textbf{First}, as a general comparative study, DDPET-3D has not been optimized for a particular body region or patient population.
+Due to the high variance of tracer uptake in whole-body PET studies, training the network separately for different body regions will help improve denoising performance. \textbf{Second}, in the cross-center generalizability experiment, DDPET-3D has not been optimized for the specific hospital.
+In collaboration with a hospital, the proposed DDPET-3D can be further optimized with more in-house patient data. \textbf{Third}, we were unable to obtain a comprehensive clinical conclusion due to the lack of a clinical gold standard in terms of biopsy or clinical outcome.
+In the future, further collaboration with different medical centers would be necessary to evaluate clinical performance.
+We may also quantitatively measure lesion detectability using artificially inserted lesions. \textbf{Fourth}, the lesion detectability analysis was conducted using only a single subject across different noise levels, resulting in a very small sample size.
+A more robust evaluation would require hundreds or even thousands of lesion representations per noise level, which is currently an ongoing work.
+Furthermore, future studies should incorporate a wider range of lesion sizes, shapes, and anatomical locations to better reflect clinical variability.
+The detectability index used here serves as a simplified approximation; the use of more advanced model observers, such as the Channelized Hotelling Observer, could enhance the reliability of the results. \textbf{Lastly}, in this study, DDPET-3D was only evaluated on $^{18}\text{F-FDG}$.
 Further evaluations on different PET tracers would be helpful to implement the algorithms on various clinical applications.
-Despite these limitations, our overall results have been encouraging that DDPET-3D is either better or comparable to normal-dose reconstructions.
+Despite these limitations, our overall results have been encouraging, indicating that DDPET-3D may offer clinical potential by achieving performance comparable to or better than normal-dose reconstructions in terms of visual quality, while also highlighting several areas for future optimization and validation.